skisel/akka-persistence/paradox/src/main/paradox/journal-writer.md

 # Journal Writer

-The Akka Persistence Journal Writer connector consists of an akka-streams Flow and Sink that makes it possible to write EventEnvelope , Seq[EventEnvelope], EventEnvelope2 or Seq[EventEnvelope2] to any akka-persistence jounal.
-It does this by sending messages directly to the journal plugin itself.
+@github[akka-persistence-journal-writer](/journal-writer) consists of an akka-streams Flow and Sink that makes it possible to write EventEnvelope , Seq[EventEnvelope], EventEnvelope2 or Seq[EventEnvelope2] to any akka-persistence jounal.

 ## Artifacts